 Appendix Current State Future State Е Appendix E: Readmission Policy Appendix E: Readmission No Exit Policy Student completed the Program but did not complete Exit This is a Readmit Policy for Students who completed the Program but did not complete Exit in Timely Manner and were terminated.
 This is a Readmit Policy for Students who completed the Program but did not complete the Exit exam in a timely manner and were terminated.
 A student is only allowed to readmit once under this policy.
 To remain in the program students are required to meet the course progression requirements and cannot exceed the Repeating Courses policy.
 The student's prior academic record is maintained, and any repeated courses are counted toward the Cause for Academic Termination policy For students that were terminated more than 2 years from the date of the last nursing course was completed: For students that were terminated more than 2 years from the date of the last nursing course was completed: 6.
 If a student is granted re-admission, must meet with the Director of Nursing, and schedule a time to take a Comprehensive Assessment to identify knowledge gaps. a.
-Students will be required to complete 26 credit hours of coursework to include: Nursing Care of the Adult I (9.5 credits) Nursing Care of the Adult II (9.5 credits) Nursing for Mental Health (3.0 credits) Pharmacology (3.0 credits) Seminar (1.0 credits) 6.
+Students will be required to complete 26 credit hours of coursework to include: i.
+Nursing Care of the Adult I (9.5 credits) ii.
+Nursing Care of the Adult II (9.5 credits) iii.
+Nursing for Mental Health (3.0 credits) iv.
+Pharmacology (3.0 credits) v.
+Seminar (1.0 credits) vi.
+REV (0 credits) 6.
 If a student is granted re-admission, must meet with the Director of Nursing, and schedule a time to take a Comprehensive Assessment to identify knowledge gaps.
-7. Students will be required to complete 26 credit hours of coursework to include: Nursing Care of the Adult I (9.5 credits) Nursing Care of the Adult II (9.5 credits) Nursing for the Older Adult and Nursing for Mental Health (5.5 credits) Seminar (1.5 credits) REV (0 credits) For students that were terminated within 6 months - 2 years from the date of the last nursing course was completed: For students that were terminated within 6 months - 2 years from the date of the last nursing course was completed: Students will be required to complete 10.5 credit hours of coursework to include: Nursing Care of the Adult II (9.5 credits) Seminar (1.0 credits) REV (0 credits) Students will be required to complete 11 credit hours of coursework to include: Nursing Care of the Adult II (9.5 credits) Nursing Seminar (1.5 credits) REV (0 credits) F Documentation for Clinical Documentation for Clinical Medical Record Requirements : Students are required to have up to date medical records and CPR in accordance with the requirements below.
+7. Students will be required to complete 26 credit hours of coursework to include: Nursing Care of the Adult I (9.5 credits) Nursing Care of the Adult II (9.5 credits) Nursing for the Older Adult and Nursing for Mental Health (5.5 credits) Seminar (1.5 credits) REV (0 credits) For students that were terminated within 6 months - 2 years from the date of the last nursing course was completed: For students that were terminated within 6 months - 2 years from the date of the last nursing course was completed: Students will be required to complete 10.5 credit hours of coursework to include: • Nursing Care of the Adult II (9.5 credits) • Seminar (1.0 credits) • REV (0 credits) Students will be required to complete 11 credit hours of coursework to include: • Nursing Care of the Adult II (9.5 credits) • Nursing Seminar (1.5 credits) • REV (0 credits) F Documentation for Clinical Documentation for Clinical Medical Record Requirements: Students are required to have up to date medical records and CPR in accordance with the requirements below.
 Students are responsible for keeping all immunizations, PPD testing, physical exam, medical insurance, and CPR current.
-Students with expired medical records will Medical Record Requirements : Students are required to have up to date medical records and CPR in accordance with the requirements below.
+Students with expired Medical Record Requirements: Students are required to have up to date medical records and CPR in accordance with the requirements below.
 Students are responsible for keeping all immunizations, PPD testing, physical exam, medical insurance, and CPR current.
-Students must update any medical ts are document with an expiration date to ensure that they are current and on file in the Nursing Department Office for students to be placed in the clinical s must setting. nental eek of Students beginning in the developmental semester must have all medical documentation completed and accepted by week 7 of the developmental semester.
-Students beginning in the nursing semester must have all medical documentation completed and accepted by the end of the first week of the semester with clinical courses.
-Medical Record Requirements are subject to change in accordance with clinical site requirements and will be required.
-Failure to complete Medical Record Requirements will bar a student from registering for courses with a clinical component. ]
+Students must update any medical medical records will be removed from classes until the requirements are met.